 - Easy, one-click dustbin release

 - Re-chargeable battery runs for only up to 45 minutes, depending on setting (more than enough time for my needs, but larger areas may require more charging)

 - Dustbin may need to be emptied frequently if using in multi-pet households or larger areas

 We didn’t test these vacuums ourselves, but we spent time researching the top brands and sifting through thousands of reviews to see what real users had to say.
 These came out on top as the best vacuums for pet hair.

 Bissell Cleanview Swivel Pet 2252 Upright Bagless Vacuum

-More than 44,000 users have given the Bissell Cleanview Swivel Pet Vacuum a five-star rating.
+More than 53,000 Amazon users have given the Bissell Cleanview Swivel Pet Vacuum a five-star rating.
 It has a tangle-free brush roll as well as a multi-cyclonic pet hair spooling system, which makes cleaning up pet hair a bit easier.
-It also includes specialized pet tools, including a pet hair corner tool and pet TurboEraser tool.
+It also features specialized pet tools, including a pet hair corner tool and pet TurboEraser tool.